-2022 2021

-£'000 £'000
+2023 £'000 2022 £'000

 The operating surplus is stated after charging:

 Auditor's remuneration (excluding VAT):

-Audit of subsidiaries 22 13
+Audit of subsidiaries 22 22

 Depreciation:

-Depreciation of housing properties 7,947 7,698
+Depreciation of housing properties 8,108 7,947

-Depreciation of other fixed assets 130 130
+Depreciation of other fixed assets 135 130

-In 2021 the Association's then auditors BDO also provided tax compliance, tax advice and other services.
-In 2022 the Association's auditors Beever and Struthers provided audit services only.
+During the period, the Association's auditors Beever and Struthers provided audit services only.
+Taxation services are provided by another organisation.